Resilient-By-Design: A Resiliency Framework for Future Wireless Networks: Resilient-by-Design: A Proposed Resilience Framework

 \subsection{Predicting failures and threats}

 Wireless networks are already becoming capable of autonomously self-configuring, self-optimizing and self-healing based on real-time conditions.
-Ensuring resiliency requires going beyond that to be able to continuously monitor, detect and predict failures, external disruptions and security threats.
-AI/ML tools can be applied for such prediction, albeit with some challenges in terms of scalability, generalizability and computational complexity.
-Fortunately, technological advances have made it feasible to accurately model the wireless environment, e.g., using a digital twin.
-Such models can be used to better track and predict the propagation environment.
-Moreover, RIS has opened the paradigm of engineer the propagation environment, thereby transforming the random wireless environment into a controllable channel that makes it easier to monitor and detect failures.
+Ensuring resilience requires going beyond that to be able to continuously monitor, detect and predict failures, external disruptions and security threats using model-based or data-based approaches.

-Though fading and interference variation are usually modeled as independent random variables, in practice they are correlated across time, space and frequency.
-A detailed modeling of the spatio-temporal correlation and its application in a Bayesian framework can also be utilized to better predict the future channel/interference conditions.
-Context-awareness by utilizing external or auxiliary information can further enhance the predictions accuracy.
-Examples include the use of weather forecast to predict adverse weather events, using information of planned large events to predict network traffic surge, or even the use of social media data to identify significant events in real time that will have an impact on the network.
-Incorporating the correlation information and context-awareness autonomously requires establishing the causal relationship between the events and their impact on the network, and among the users' activities pattern.
-Furthermore, context-awareness can be also utilized for evaluating security threats, anticipating potential security risks, and identifying the required security level~\cite{chorti2022_contextAwareSecurity}.
+For the former, detailed modeling of the fading and/or interference correlation can be utilized to build a Bayesian framework to predict future channel/interference conditions.
+In addition, context-awareness by utilizing external or auxiliary information and fusing multi-modal data can further enhance the prediction accuracy.
+Examples include the use of weather forecast to predict adverse weather events, using information of planned large events to predict network traffic surge, or even the use of social media data to identify events in real time that will have a significant impact on the network operation.
+Context awareness can also be utilized to assess security threats, anticipate potential security risks, and identify the required security level~\cite{chorti2022_contextAwareSecurity}.

+Data-driven AI methods offer a wide array of tools to anticipate issues such as link failures, node outages, congestion, and cyber-attacks like jamming or spoofing.
+Supervised learning models can classify known failure types or regress performance degradation, while unsupervised methods, such as clustering or autoencoders, are effective in detecting anomalies in unlabeled data.
+Time-series models like long short-term memory (LSTMs) and temporal convolutional networks forecast performance and behavioral trends, enabling proactive interventions in failures and disruptions.
+Graph-based approaches, particularly Graph Neural Networks, model the network topology to predict cascading failures and structural vulnerabilities.
+Reinforcement learning, both model-free and model-based, supports adaptive decision-making under uncertainty.
+From a security point of view, it is important to consider training models that are not prone to adversarial attacks when using AI tools.